ABEDAVIDscripts/Stock_Market_Data_Pipeline_and_Technical_Analysis/README.md

-# Stock Market Data Pipeline and Technical Analysis
+# Financial Stock Market Data Pipeline and Technical Analysis

 This project demonstrates a production-grade ETL pipeline that automates stock market data collection and analysis for 5 major tech stocks (AAPL, AMZN, GOOGL, MSFT, TSLA).
 The pipeline extracts daily stock prices, calculates 10+ technical indicators, and stores the results in a data warehouse for SQL-based analysis.